• Skip to primary navigation

 Smoked pork rub spices on a grey background.

-This simple Pork Dry Rub blends a touch of brown sugar sweetness with flavorful spices for amazingly tasty results!
-Whether you're roasting, grilling, pan-searing, or smoking pork, you'll love the way this dry rub combines common ingredients for an extra special touch!
+This pork dry rub blends a touch of brown sugar sweetness with flavorful spices for amazingly tasty results!
+It's perfect whether you're roasting, grilling, pan-searing, or smoking pork!
+You'll love the way this dry rub combines common ingredients for an extra special touch!

 Smoked pork rub spices on a grey background.